 In this counseling answer:

-• Think about the meaning of marriage.
+• You may need to think about the meaning of marriage.

-• Speak to someone you trust regarding this individual.
+•After you start praying, speak to someone you trust regarding this individual.

 As-Salamu Alaikum dear sister,